odesaur/twe-dlp/README.md

 ![flowerr](./flowerr.png)

-`A CLI tool that downloads every Twitch emote from a channel.`
+A CLI tool that archives every twitch emote from a channel.

 ### Disclaimer
 Emote and badge images are property of Twitch Interactive or their respective owners.
 Do not reuse without obtaining their permission.

 ### Usage
-Run with no arguments (interactive prompt):

 ![demo](./demo.gif)

 Non Interactive: